U.S. Planck Data Center

 Of late, we have been attempting to identify a robust methodology through which one might hope to identify the electromagnetic counterparts of gravitational wave events that will be detected by Advanced LIGO in the post-2014 time-frame.

 We attempt to be multiwavelength in our research, using the observational facilities which are most appropriate to the scientific question at hand and which minimizes the biases that might result by only utilizing a single part of the electromagnetic spectrum.
+We also make extensive use of powerful computers to undertake Monte-Carlo simulations and tease out signals from the data.

 Since 2010, I also serve as the Project Scientist and Project Manager of the U.S. Planck Data Center at Caltech.